 Importing and Exporting Models

-At its core, a computational neuron model requires several key components:
+At its core, a computational neuron model requires three key components:

-2. Membrane Properties: Ion channels and other biophysical mechanisms
+2. Biophysical Properties: Ion channels and other membrane mechanisms.

 DendroTweaks organizes these components in a structured directory: